Academic - Head of SIAS

 Yaacov Yadgar’s research revolves around issues of Jewish identity, religion, politics, and secularism.
 He focuses on placing Israel in theoretical and epistemological frameworks that bear obvious relevance beyond the specific case history.
 His scholarship is multidisciplinary, encompassing Jewish, political, cultural, religious, and media studies.
 He concentrates on Israeli socio-politics (especially Israeli Judaism) and on the epistemological, historical, and political dimensions of Israeli identity.

-Director of Graduate Studies, School of Interdisciplinary Area Studies; Senior Lecturer in the International Relations of China
+Associate Professor and Director of Graduate Studies, School of Interdisciplinary Area Studies

-I have been based at Oxford since October 2011, prior to which I was Lecturer in International Politics at the University of Manchester, where I taught courses on East Asian security, China’s international relations, and the institutional politics of the European Union.
-I gained both my MPhil and PhD from the Centre of International Studies at the University of Cambridge and hold a BSc(Econ) degree from the LSE.
-My particular research interests include EU-China relations, China’s capabilities in advanced technology, and the development of international regimes.
+I have been based at Oxford since October 2011 where I offer classes on China's foreign policy and international relations as part of the teaching team in Contemporary Chinese Studies.
+Prior to this, I was a lecturer at the University of Manchester where I taught on the international relations of East Asia and the politics of the European Union.
+I have MPhil and PhD degrees from the Centre of International Studies at the University of Cambridge and hold a BSc(Economics) from the LSE.
+My research examines UK-China economic relations after Brexit and the politics of EU-China relations.

 Academic - Staff